-We believe in creating global awareness on the issues and challenges that stateless asylum seekers face through the various grassroots based projects we do together with the community.
+We believe in creating global awareness on the issues and challenges stateless asylum seekers face through the various grassroots-based empowerment projects we organize hand-in-hand together with vulnerable societies.

 Human Aid is a learning centre and community hub under one roof.
 We provide access to basic education for displaced children, medical assistance through partner NGOs, and a needs-based food distribution programme.
 We form part of a safe shelter network for SGBV women, single mothers, and children without guardians.

 Our centre serves as a point for other groups and organisations - eg. UNHCR - to engage with displaced communities, and more importantly, as a safe place for bringing people from different cultures together to learn from and support one another.

 Stateless people are found all over the world, and the lack of any nationality deprives them of rights that many take for granted.
 Often they are denied a legal identity when they are born, access to education, healthcare, marriage and job opportunities; even a death certificate when they die.

 Rainbow of Love